BrodiePearson/GeophysicalFlows.jl/docs/src/modules/surfaceqg.md

 ## Examples

 - `examples/surfaceqg_decaying.jl`: A script that simulates decaying surface quasi-geostrophic flow with a prescribed initial buoyancy field, producing a video of the evolution of buoyancy and velocity fields.

-- `examples/surfaceqg_decaying_budget.jl`: A script that simulates decaying surface quasi-geostrophic flow with a prescribed initial buoyancy field, producing plots of buoyancy variance and kinetic energy budget terms.

   > Capet, X. et al., (2008).
 Surface kinetic energy transfer in surface quasi-geostrophic flows. *J. Fluid Mech.*, **604**, 165-174.